-- ✓ feedback about the pupils' attitude to home learning is discussed in the first parent consultation of the year. - ✓ parents know how they can support their child's learning at home or in their school through subject specific workshops. - √ they are approachable and available to parents (by appointment if necessary). - √ information about class trips, class and school events, and other relevant topics are communicated efficiently to parents via parent mail, letter or email. - \checkmark parents are welcomed to help in their classrooms and /or around their school. - √ they set appropriate home-learning activities to develop children's understanding of topics covered in class and to promote writing for purpose.
+- ✓ Feedback about the children's attitude to home learning is discussed in the first parent consultation of the year. - ✓ Families know how they can support their child's learning at home or in their school through subject specific workshops. - \checkmark They are approachable and available to parents (by appointment if necessary). - ✓ Information about class trips, class and school events, and other relevant topics are communicated efficiently to parents via parent mail, letter or email. - ✓ Families are welcomed to help in their classrooms and /or around their school. - ✓ They set appropriate home-learning activities to develop children's understanding of topics covered in class and to promote writing for purpose.

-- ✓ ensure parents are informed about schools within the Federation events and relevant topics through regular newsletters, letters, parentmail, notice boards and the schools within the Federation websites. - ✓ facilitate parental involvement through the provision of dedicated space for formal and informal meetings and through support for a vibrant parent, teacher association.
+- ✓ Ensure families are informed about schools within the Federation events and relevant topics through regular newsletters, letters, parentmail, notice boards and the schools within the Federation websites. - ✓ Facilitate family involvement through the provision of dedicated space for formal and informal meetings and through support for a vibrant parent, teacher association.